 Anytime of the day (and night), rent a karaoke room with your friends, have meals delivered to you and have a blast singing on your favorite tunes.
 If you want to display your skills and would rather not restrain yourself to a booth, feel free to sing on stage!

 Manga: Japanese people start reading manga in kindergarten.
 Manga has become a huge industry in Japan – and actually in many other Asian and Western countries as well.
 While hundreds of new books are published each year, Japanese people also like to read Manga Magazines.
 In those publications, readers follow series issue after issue.
 Manga can be about any topics and thus target all sorts of people, from all sorts of backgrounds.
-Japanese people enjoy going to Manga cafes (or Manga Kissaten) where they can just relax drinking and reading.
-Evidence that this is truly a passion for some people, in some manga kissa it is actually possible to stay all night long!
+Japanese people enjoy going to Manga cafes (or Manga Kissaten) where they can just relax drinking while reading.
+In some manga kissa it is actually possible to stay all night long!

 Nature: While the Japanese metropolises may overwhelm some, in Japan nature is never too far away.
 Mount Fuji can actually be seen from countless points in Japan – including Tokyo.